pachyderm/docs/content/latest/reference/pachctl/pachctl_inspect.md

----
-# metadata #
-title:  pachctl inspect
+## pachctl inspect

-description: "Show detailed information about a Pachyderm resource."
+Show detailed information about a Pachyderm resource.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - inspect-branch
-  - inspect-cluster
-  - inspect-commit
-  - inspect-datum
-  - inspect-file
-  - inspect-job
-  - inspect-pipeline
-  - inspect-repo
-  - inspect-secret
-  - inspect-transaction
-cliGlossary:  i
----

 ### Synopsis